gellaho/gellaho_tournament/README.md

 # Readme

-This project will display the results of a tournament with images along with commentary.
+This project is used to show fans who has won in a fan image contest.
+Each image faces each other in a tournament, and the website shows the results along with optional commentary.

 ## Setup